Medical Trauma: Dealing with Psychological Responses to Medical Events

 The symptoms of medical trauma are highly subjective and can vary greatly.

-“From there, I immersed myself in literature related to traumatic experiences in medical settings and the associated biopsychosocial consequences,” Schmoyer said.
+“From there, I immersed myself in literature related to traumatic experiences in medical settings and the associated biopsychosocial consequences,” Schmoyer-Edmiston said.
 “This led to intentional efforts to seek out experiences where I could prepare healthcare professionals to prevent and respond to medical trauma, and directly provide psychotherapy to those who have had traumatic healthcare experiences.”

-Now, as a second-year doctoral student in counselor education and supervision at Old Dominion University, Schmoyer is applying the skills he acquired at PCOM to helping patients who are dealing with concerns associated with medical trauma.
+Now, as a second-year doctoral student in counselor education and supervision at Old Dominion University, Schmoyer-Edmiston is applying the skills he acquired at PCOM to helping patients who are dealing with concerns associated with medical trauma.

 What is medical trauma?